petarGitNik/sys-admin-docs/docs/index.md

 This documentation is compilation of various tutorials, tips, and tricks that I gathered over time working as a system administrator.
 At this moment I mainly use Ubuntu 16.04 LTS operating system, so this manual will be oriented around it (and probably subsequent versions of Ubuntu).

+!!! danger
+    This documentation is in alpha phase.

 ## About resource redundancy

 Each source in this documentation should have at least three links (one original, and two mirrors).
 Add mirrors using [wayback machine](https://web.archive.org/) and [archive.is](http://archive.is/).